Ardh Satya: Plot

-Things get interesting when Anant finds one of Rama Shetty's goons, badly beaten, burnt and left to die.
-Anant brings the man into the hospital and takes his statement where he names Rama Shetty and others who inflicted this assault.
+Things get interesting when Anant finds one of Rama Shetty's goons, badly beaten, burnt, and left to die.
+Anant brings the man into the hospital and takes his statement, naming Rama Shetty and others who inflicted this assault.
 Anant storms into Rama Shetty's rooms to arrest him.
 But Shetty is unfazed.
-He makes a simple phone call to a high ranking cop who immediately asks Anant to back off.
+He makes a simple phone call to a high-ranking cop who immediately asks Anant to back off.
 Anant cites the context and the overwhelming evidence but is still ordered to step away.
 A consternated, resentful and hapless Anant leaves, feeling intensely humiliated.

 Haider Ali explains yet again: Rama Shetty plans to run for city council in the upcoming municipal elections and simply cannot afford to let a petty matter distract his ambitions.
-Anant is horrified and enraged, and takes to drinking.
+Anant is horrified and enraged and takes to drinking.
 His relationship with Jyotsna suffers.
 He is distraught when he is sent to provide security cover for Rama Shetty's campaign rallies.

 He suffers another career setback when he leads an assault team to capture a dangerous bandit in the hills outside Mumbai, and the credit for the arrest is ultimately handed to another officer.
 His relationship deteriorates further and he takes to drinking fairly heavily.
 When Jyotsna confronts him, he confides in her.

 Things go completely out of control one night soon after as a small-time thief, accused of stealing a small radio, is brought into custody.
-Anant is very drunk, angry and frustrated.
-He delivers a shocking and brutal beating to the thief – while continuing to drink – accusing him of "stealing the legitimate Rights of Others" {trans.: "Doosron ka haq churata hai, sala!"}.
+Anant is very drunk, angry, and frustrated.
+He delivers a shocking and brutal beating to the thief – while continuing to drink – accusing him of "stealing the legitimate Rights of Others.

 Not surprisingly, the thief succumbs.
 The fallout leaves Anant suspended and facing charges of excessive force.
 Anant tries to invoke Desai again, but Haider Ali backs off, saying the situation has become too hot for most anyone.
 Haider Ali suggests, somewhat reluctantly, that perhaps the newly elected Rama Shetty can help.

 After several days of deliberation, Anant decides to visit Rama Shetty in his betting den.

 Rama Shetty receives Anant cordially, and invites him into his inner sanctum alone – possibly aware that this righteous cop is finally on his knees before him.
 He agrees to help him only if Anant, in return, joins forces with him.
 Anant breaks out of his 'impotent' torpor and, infuriated, in a stunning and violent move, strangles Rama Shetty there and then.

 The film ends with Anant turning himself in.